SiliconLabs/wisun-br-linux/README.md

 EFR32ZG28.

 The RCP needs to be flashed with a specific firmware to communicate with the daemon.
 This firmware is provided in binary format.
-To help users deploy and evaluate the solution, a [wisun-br-linux-docker][docker] repository is provided.
-It contains a bundle of all the necessary software components (including a compiled RCP firmware image) to run the Linux Wi-SUN border router.

-Alternatively, [Application Note 1332][an1332] explains how to build RCP firmware and flash it.
+[Application Note 1332][an1332] explains how to build RCP firmware and flash it.

 The communication between the Linux host and the RCP is supported through a serial link (UART).
 On Silicon Labs mainboards, this serial link is provided